AbirRaufun/Machine-learning/LLM/Coffee_shop_API_based/Readme.md

-# Gemini Coffee Shop RAG System - Fixed Version
+# Gemini Coffee Shop RAG System

 A complete, working implementation of a Retrieval-Augmented Generation (RAG) system using Google's Gemini API and ChromaDB vector database for a coffee shop assistant.